-They offered familiar sandwiches and salads with just a bit of a twist that made them interesting.
-It was busy and there was a big variety of choices.
-We had to let several regulars order before us because neither one of us could make a quick decision.
+They offered familiar sandwiches and salads with just a bit of a twist that made them enjoyable.
+It was busy and there was a wide variety of choices.
+We had to let several regulars order before us because neither could quickly decide.

 We finally got our lunch after about a 30-minute wait.
 There were so many phone orders ahead of us in addition to the full tables.
 The conversation turned to both the delicious sandwiches and our decision fatigue.

-We were both in the midst of last minute get away plans, not so much an adventurous vacation given we would be doing the same thing, but in a different location – just the realities of pandemic life!
+We were both amid last-minute getaway plans, not so much an adventurous vacation given we would be doing the same thing, but in a different location – just the realities of pandemic life!

-And that lead to us talking about all of the other decisions we make every day.
-From what to wear, to when to go to the grocery store or place a delivery order, to what’s the topic for the next blog, to giving permission or not for the kid’s sleep-over, to considering charitable giving before the end of the year and on and on.
-There were a bunch more we identified in the span of about 3 minutes.
+And that led to us talking about all the other daily decisions we make.
+From what to wear, when to go to the grocery store or place a delivery order, to what’s the topic for the next blog, to giving permission or not for the kid’s sleep-over, to considering charitable giving before the end of the year and on and on.
+There were a bunch more we identified in about 3 minutes.

 We both were at the point of emotional exhaustion listing them, let alone living it.

 Decision Fatigue happens when we make too many decisions in one day – or even in one hour – and we feel mentally drained by the process.
-Sometimes it can make prioritizing tasks, thinking through problems, remembering details and controlling impulses more difficult since the volume of choices made puts a strain on the brain.
+Sometimes, it can make prioritizing tasks, thinking through problems, remembering details and controlling impulses more difficult since the volume of choices strains the brain.

-Women on a daily basis, more often than men find themselves in the position of not only making decisions for their own needs, but also those of for their families, business and other community commitments such as getting together with friends and family, volunteering, church, major household purchases, etc.
+More often than men, women find themselves in the position of making decisions for their own needs and those for their families, businesses, and other community commitments such as getting together with friends and family, volunteering, church, major household purchases, etc.

-It’s not that women find it harder to make decisions, but rather women make more decisions.
-In addition, the decisions we make usually have an immediate impact on our lives and those around us as well.
-Those two factors, volume and speed are a big contributor to decision fatigue.
+It’s not that women find it harder to make decisions, but women make more decisions.
+In addition, our choices usually immediately impact our lives and those around us.
+Those two factors, volume and speed, are significant contributors to decision fatigue.

-Here are 3 foolproof ways to ease the burden of decision making, so you can breakout of decision fatigue.
+Here are three foolproof ways to ease the burden of decision-making to break out of decision fatigue.

 1. Prioritize Tasks

-One of the best ways to relieve decision fatigue is by making a list of the tasks that need to be completed – both big and small – and then deciding which of them – big or small – need to be done first.
+One of the best ways to relieve decision fatigue is by listing the tasks that need to be completed – both big and small – and then deciding which of them – big or small – must be done first.